Château de Maintenon

 The Château de Maintenon (/fr/) is a château, developed from the original castle, situated in the commune of Maintenon in the Eure-et-Loir département of France.
-It is best known as being the private residence of the second spouse of Louis XIV, Madame de Maintenon.
+It is best known as being the private residence of Madame de Maintenon, the second spouse of Louis XIV.

 The castle has been designated as a protected historical monument since 1944 by the French Ministry of Culture.

 Description

 Construction

 The construction of the castle began in the 13th and ended in roughly the 18th century.
 In the early 16th century, it was purchased by Louis XII's treasurer Jean Cottereau, who transformed the castle into a country house.
 In the 17th century, it was rebuilt for Madame de Maintenon, who purchased the estate in 1674.

 The château's main features are the keep, constructed in the 13th century, and the principal corps de logis, flanked by three round towers, one at the avant-cour and the others at the bridge across the moat.
 The east and west wings frame a cour d'honneur, beyond which is the moat filled by the waters of the Eure, and, beyond, the parterre and park.
 The picturesque massing of the varied towers and roofs pleased François-René de Chateaubriand who found its special character was like that of an abbey or an old town, "with its spires and steeples, grouped at haphazard".

 At the far end of the gardens is the aqueduct, crossing the Canal de l'Eure, also known as the canal de Louis XIV, ordered by Louis XIV.
 Its colossal scale impressed Chateaubriand, who said that it was "a work worthy of the Caesars".
 It was constructed by the Marquis de Vauban between 1685 and 1690 in order to transport water from the Eure River to the gardens and fountains at the Château de Versailles.

 In the 17th century, there was an orangery constructed as well as stables.